-So, recently I have been reminded of all of the hours of work that went into the endeavor, and I thought that it might be nice to give a little of it a public airing.
-However, who the hell wants to read excerpts from an organic chemistry ‘textbook’ for high school kids?
+Recently I have been reminded of all of the hours of work that went into the endeavor, and I thought that it might be nice to give a little of it a public airing.
+However, who wants to read excerpts from an organic chemistry ‘textbook’ for high school kids?
 Hardly inspirational stuff, right?
-Well I’d largely agree, but in the book I placed what a called ‘Case Studies’ (probably another poor choice of words) that highlighted some (what I thought might be) interesting molecules in strategic positions in the book.
+Well I’d largely agree, but in the book I placed what a called ‘Case Studies’ (probably another poor choice of words) that highlighted some potentially interesting molecules.
 These were an attempt to break up the monotony of the academic nature of the material, and to shed a little more practical light on the some of the content.
-If they would have achieved that I have no idea, maybe you, dear reader, can be the judge.
 Part 1. of a series of the ‘Case Studies’ that I will publish on this blog is about a couple of ketones, and appears in the aldehyde and ketone chapter of the book.

 What is it that makes an animal or insect react to another member of the same species?
 What is that attracts one to another sexually, or communicates a warning of danger, or tells others where there is food?
 What is it that causes members of an insect species to come together in a large group, or allows animals to mark their territory?
 The answer in each case is a ‘pheromone’.

 A pheromone is a naturally occurring chemical that the insect or animal secretes with the purpose of communicating in some way with other members of its species.